 Since 7th April 2020 we have had some Interim Compulsory Supervision Orders authorising a place of safety under Children's Hearings (Scotland) Act section 109(7), following a grounds determination by a Sheriff.
 This figure isn't generated in SCRA's Case Management System and has been gathered through an email survey of SCRA's Locality Reporter Managers.
-As the response was less than 100% this is indicative only.
+In reporting period 6 there were 8 cases reported, but this is indicative only as was based on operational recall.
 Whilst not often used, this provision is used when it is required and remains very important for those cases where it would apply.